 - Companies with mature lead generation and management practices have a 3% higher sales quota achievement rate.

-- Setup a process for marketing to pass leads to sales based on pre-set milestones or achievements that yield the desired benefit – form fill, number of demo videos, contact requests, etc. This eliminates the need for salespeople to prospect and gives them more time to concentrate on leads that are looking to buy.
+- Setup a process for marketing to pass leads to sales based on pre-set milestones or achievements that yield the desired benefit – form fills, number of demo videos interacted with, contact requests, number of points a lead has scored etc. This eliminates the need for salespeople to prospect cold leads and gives them more time to concentrate on leads that are looking to buy.